VincentyTM/vkit/README.md

 You can add vKit to your existing TypeScript web project:
 1. Install vKit with `npm i vkit-js`
-2. Import the required dependencies
+2. Import the methods you wish to use

 You can import the dependencies by name:
 `import {htmlTags, render, signal} from "vkit-js";`